 Emotion-less discipline: The pros have a process and are disciplined in their adherence to it.
 This enables them to leave their emotions on the sidelines.
 That’s a good thing as emotions are the enemy of investors.

 Once you create an appropriate portfolio you should stick with it regardless of market conditions.
 Only change your investments if there are changes in your personal situation – your risk tolerance, timeline, and goals.
 That keeps you from abandoning the markets during crashes.

 Be patient: Long-term investing is a marathon, not a sprint.
 “Practice patient investing while ignoring the pulse of the market,” Contra The Heard’s Benj Gallander told Speziale.

 Investing requires at least six years.
 I have many clients who set up a high-interest account for short-term money and then different investments for money with a longer timeline.
 If you can’t stick it out for six years then you shouldn’t be investing.

 Read ‘em and reap: “I read anything and everything,” says Francis Chou, who has about $1 billion under management at Chou Associates Management.
 “Nothing is irrelevant.”

 What you need to know is different from what Chou does, but you should have a basic understanding of personal finance: debt management, cash-flow management, insurance, general investing strategies, product basics.
 Anything beyond that is optional.
 My clients don’t care about corporate financial statements.
 If they do, we’re not a good fit.

-Diversification is important but beware of de-worsification.
+Diversification is important but beware of de-wussification.
 Too much diversification can be almost as harmful as too little.
-If you’re buying mutual funds, five or six funds is usually sufficient.
+If you’re buying mutual funds, five or six funds are usually sufficient.